William Morris: Kelmscott Manor and Iceland: 1870–1875

 By 1870, Morris had become a public figure in Britain, resulting in repeated press requests for photographs, which he despised.
 That year, he also reluctantly agreed to sit for a portrait by establishment painter George Frederic Watts.
 Morris was keenly interested in Icelandic literature, having befriended the Icelandic theologian Eiríkur Magnússon.
 Together they produced prose translations of the Eddas and Sagas for publication in English.
 Morris also developed a keen interest in creating handwritten illuminated manuscripts, producing 18 such books between 1870 and 1875, the first of which was A Book of Verse, completed as a birthday present for Georgina Burne-Jones.
 12 of these 18 were handwritten copies of Nordic tales such as Halfdan the Black, Frithiof the Bold, and The Dwellers of Eyr.
 Morris deemed calligraphy to be an art form, and taught himself both Roman and italic script, as well as learning how to produce gilded letters.
-In November 1872 he published Love is Enough, a poetic drama based on a story in the Medieval Welsh text, the Mabinogion.
+In November 1872 he published Love is Enough, a poetic drama based on the story The Dream of Macsen Wledig in the Medieval Welsh text, the Mabinogion.
 Illustrated with Burne-Jones woodcuts, it was not a popular success.
 By 1871, he had begun work on a novel set in the present, The Novel on Blue Paper, which was about a love triangle; it would remain unfinished and Morris later asserted that it was not well written.

 By early summer 1871, Morris began to search for a house outside London where his children could spend time away from the city's pollution.
 He settled on Kelmscott Manor in the village of Kelmscott, Oxfordshire, obtaining a joint tenancy on the building with Rossetti in June.
 Morris adored the building, which was constructed circa 1570, and would spend much time in the local countryside.
 In contrast, Rossetti was unhappy at Kelmscott, and eventually suffered a mental breakdown.
-Morris divided his time between London and Kelmscott, however when Rossetti was there he would not spend more than three days at a time at the latter.
+Morris divided his time between London and Kelmscott; however, when Rossetti was there he would not spend more than three days at a time at the latter.
 He became fed up with his family home in Queen Square, deciding to obtain a new house in London.
 Although retaining a personal bedroom and study at Queen Square, he relocated his family to Horrington House in Turnham Green Road, West London, in January 1873.
 This allowed him to be far closer to the home of Burne-Jones, with the duo meeting on almost every Sunday morning for the rest of Morris's life.